abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *fuisse* is the perfect active infinitive.
 Sets off indirect speech with *hanc*.
 - *essent soliti* from *soleo, solere, solitus sum* is 3rd plural pluperfect passive subjunctive, meaning to be accustomed to.
-This is subjunctive either because it's a relative inside of indirect speech, or is another alleged reason subjunctive.
+This is subjunctive because it's a relative inside of indirect speech.
 - *conuenire*, *dicere*, and *obstringere* are taken by *essent soliti* and are present active infinitive, meaning to assemble, to sing, and to bind respectively.
 - *committterent* from *commito, committere* is 3rd plural imperfect active subjunctive, meaning to commit.
-This is subjuncttive because it's negative purpose clause.
+This is subjuncttive because it's an indirect command.
 - *fallerent* from *fallo, fallere, fefelli, falsus* is 3rd plural imperfect active subjunctive, meaning to deceive.
 - *abnegarent* from *abnego, abnegare, abnegavi, abnegatus* is 3rd plural